Get News & Updates Directly To Your Inbox

 Time of Day?When you take a drug may make a difference if you and your doctor decide you need to feel the benefit of the drug at a certain time of day.
 Some drugs may also make you sleepy or keep you awake.
 I take one drug, for example, that makes me quite sleepy just about an hour after I take it.
 That wears off, of course, but getting sleepy when driving to work is not good!
 After asking my doctor, I switched to taking that one before bedtime.

 With or Without Food (or Certain Foods)?At the same time that various drugs may be going through your body, so are any foods you eat.
 Some drugs must not be taken with very specific foods because of the ingredients in those foods.
-If your doctor says to take a drug with food, that may be to avoid stomach upset.
+If your doctor says to take a drug with food, that may be to avoid an upset stomach.
 If they say to take on an empty stomach, the drug may have a harder time working if it is competing with your last snack or meal.
-(That is really hard to explain to dogs.
-My terrier never fails to give me a sour look because she has to wait an hour after the one bite of wet food we use to disguise her liver supplement, to have any other food!)

 With or Without Some Liquids?Most people take pills with some form of drink to wash them down.
 Water is the safest choice, and some drugs should be taken with quite a bit of water to help them do their best work.
 There are some drugs, though, that should not be taken with specific types of drinks, particularly juices or dairy.
 So if you take your drugs in the morning, you may need to skip that orange juice or latte you are used to.
 If you take them at night, you may need to be careful about any alcohol you consume before or after your dose.
 With some drugs, you should avoid alcohol entirely.